vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_2.md

 ### `static-file.h`

-`static-file.c` is our main file; it implements the static-file source driver.
-This is its header file.

 There are various ways of implementing a source driver.
+The one we will use is based on `LogThreadedFetcherDriver`.
+That is to say, we will implement a class that extends `LogThreadedFetcherDriver`.
+The abstract methods that we inherit from this class are:
+* `connect`, which establishes a connection between the source driver and the actual source of the log messages.
+In this case the source is a static text file, and so establishing this connection means opening the file.
+* `disconnect`, which severs the connection between the source driver and source.
+In this case it means closing the file.
-The one we will use is based on `LogThreadedFetcherDriver`, which has a `fetch` method that gets called automatically to get new data from the driver.
-It is a based on `LogThreadedSoruceDriver`, which allows for more control by giving access to `run`, which allows for control over when and how `LogMessage` are sent.
+* `fetch`, which is a method that is automatically called to get and return new log mssages from the source.

+The class that `LogThreadedFetcherDriver` is a based on, `LogThreadedSoruceDriver`, allows for more control by giving access to an abstract method `run`, which allows for control over how and when the `LogMessage` are sent.
 This is in turn based on `LogSrcDriver`, which has a more complicated implementation process, since it takes away the abstractions that the threaded source drivers offer.

 See [here](https://github.com/balabit/syslog-ng/pull/2247) for more information on threaded source drivers.
 ```